appsody/website/content/docs/stacks/stacks-overview.md

 ## Stack stability levels

-The criteria for each Appsody stack stability level is as follows:
+Appsody stacks belong to one of three categories, depending on their stability level.
+The criteria for each category is detailed in the following sections:

 ### Experimental
 These stacks are not production-ready and are considered as proof of concept.
 They might be unstable, and subject to breaking changes.
-They should:
+Experimental stacks must meet the following criteria:
 - Adhere to the Appsody stack structure (i.e. [appsody stack lint](/docs/using-appsody/cli-commands#appsody-stack-lint) passes without errors)
-- Support the [appsody init](/docs/using-appsody/cli-commands#appsody-init), [appsody run](/docs/using-appsody/cli-commands#appsody-run) and [appsody build](/docs/using-appsody/cli-commands#appsody-build) commands
+- Support the [appsody init](/docs/using-appsody/cli-commands#appsody-init), [appsody run](/docs/using-appsody/cli-commands#appsody-run), and [appsody build](/docs/using-appsody/cli-commands#appsody-build) commands

 ### Incubator
 These stacks are not production-ready and require further development to satisfy the stable criteria.
-They should encompass the experimental criteria and further:
+Incubator stacks must meet all the criteria set for experimental stacks and the following additional items:
 - Maintainers must remain active in terms of contributions and reviews
 - Support the [appsody test](/docs/using-appsody/cli-commands#appsody-test) and [appsody deploy](/docs/using-appsody/cli-commands#appsody-deploy) commands
 - Document the limitations of the stack in the `README.md`

 ### Stable
 These stacks are production-ready.
-They should encompass the incubator criteria and further:
+Stable stacks must meet all the criteria set for experimental and incubator stacks, and the following additional items:
 - Support all [Appsody CLI commands](/docs/using-appsody/cli-commands)
-- Pass on [appsody stack validate](/docs/using-appsody/cli-commands#appsody-stack-validate) and integration tests, on all 3 OS supported by Appsody without errors
+- Pass on [appsody stack validate](/docs/using-appsody/cli-commands#appsody-stack-validate) and integration tests, on all 3 operating systems supported by Appsody without errors
-- Specify the minimum Appsody, Docker and Buildah versions required in the `stack.yaml`
+- Specify the minimum Appsody, Docker, and Buildah versions required in the `stack.yaml`
 - Support the [appsody build](/docs/using-appsody/cli-commands#appsody-build) command with Buildah
 - Prevent creation of files on the local system that cannot be removed (i.e. files owned by root or other users)
 - Specify explicit versions for all required Docker images